vechicin/Bookstore/README.md

 - JavaScript, HTML, CSS
 - React/Redux

+## Live Demo
+Take a look at the project's live demo [here](https://vechicin-bookstore.herokuapp.com/)

 ## Running Project Locally

 To run the project locally make sure you run this command on your terminal